Nitrobacters/P64-OoTR-what-the-music/README.md

 ## Notes

+- The script use the name of the music provide in .meta, or for the OoT music, just the name (ex: Goron's City)
 - The two text files will be created in the same directory as the script.
 - The script will only find music and fanfare played after it is run.
 It will not record music and fanfare from previous gameplay sessions.